 Since completing my PhD, I have been lecturing in applied and socially engaged theatre here at Central where I teach on the BA in Drama, Applied Theatre and Education, the MA in Applied Theatre and supervise PhD students.
 Previously, I have taught at Goldsmiths on the MA in Applied Drama.
 I have also taught at the University of Glasgow, the University of Manchester and have offered classes at the University of Cape Town and the University of the Witwatersrand.

 I also work collaboratively as a researcher.
 In 2012, I was awarded a Higher Education Academy (HEA) teaching development grant with Sue Mayo (Goldsmiths), to research how socially engaged theatre practice is taught at MA level in the UK.
 I also work alongside Professor Gilli Bush-Bailey observing and tracking the developments arising from Tonic Theatre’s Advance Project which aims to improve gender equity in English theatres.
-Since September 2012, I have been a co-convenor of The Theatre and Performance Research Association’s Applied & Social Theatre Working Group.
+Between 2012 and 2016 I was a co-convenor of The Theatre and Performance Research Association’s Applied & Social Theatre Working Group.

 I am currently supervising PhD projects on Drag performance and scenography but I always welcome hearing about research projects in the areas of theatre & health, applied & socially engaged theatre practices, women in performance.